Matsuyama Ehime, Japan Travel Guide

 Free Wi-Fi is common at Matsuyama Airport, major train stations, hotels, and cafes.
 For consistent internet, renting a Pocket Wi-Fi device is highly recommended.
 These feature unlimited data and connect multiple devices.

 Japan Post (Yuubin-kyoku) operates reliable postal services.
-Post offices, defined by '〒', are easy to discover.
+Post offices, defined by '〒', are simple to discover.
 Red mailboxes are common.
 Services include domestic and mail to other countries, parcel shipping, and ATMs accepting international cards.

 For constant internet access, rent a Portable Wi-Fi device from Solis or consider an ESIM from Airalo.
 For language learning, explore Rosetta Stone.